 What does a day of kindergarten math look like?

 Each day takes us about 20 minutes which includes a “daily dose” of routine things we do every day, and then a short lesson where I teach with hands on materials provided.
 After that my son does 1 worksheet daily, and there’s always the option of a bonus activity.

 We usually skip that because his attention span is gone.
-However, I’ll probably go back through and make a week where we just do the bonus lessons because they look fun!
 There’s often coloring and cutting involved in them.
 Sometimes I’ll let my 4.5 year old do them for fun which she loves!

 What’s in the “daily dose” that we start with every day

 - Clapping or hopping on one foot while counting to the number of the lesson (we are on lesson 57, so 57 hops gets out energy!)

 - Make a checkmark on the provided calendar for each math day.